-- 3.2 Details of the keys requirements of an appointment can be found in the Current RIBA standard forms of appointment. - 3.3 Any variation to a standard form of appointment (standard forms of appointment are outlined in the Annex) should be agreed with the client and clearly stated in the contract documentation.
-Members should take care that non-standard terms and conditions are: - legally acceptable, - compatible with other provisions, - will not lead to excessive liabilities, and - do not create conflicts of interest.
+- 3.2 Details of the keys requirements of an appointment can be found in the current RIBA standard forms of appointment. - 3.3 Any variation to a standard form of appointment should be agreed with the client and clearly stated in the contract documentation.
+Members should take care that non-standard terms and conditions are: - legally acceptable, - · compatible with other provisions, - · will not lead to excessive liabilities, and - do not create conflicts of interest.